-Breakfast was always special with fresh coffee, baked breads / pastries, fruit juice smoothies and some impressive dishes to choose from, including a scrumptious avocado toast and freshly made waffles with friend chicken and syrup!
+Breakfast was always special with fresh coffee, baked breads / pastries, fruit juice smoothies and some impressive dishes to choose from, including scrumptious avocado toast and freshly made waffles with fried chicken and syrup!

 Yes, that’s what we said.
 Fried chicken and syrup.
 See for yourself – a great start to the day.
 Don’t forget the pancakes too!

-The team knew exactly when to bring us an ice bucket with a chilled water bottle or a sneaky afternoon cocktail or beer served up by Eddy.
-What was even better, was when wee harnessed just enough energy to lift our head off the sun lounger we had to walk no more than 10 steps to reach the Kua Kua for an afternoon snack.
+The team knew exactly when to bring us an ice bucket with a chilled water bottle, a sneaky afternoon cocktail or a beer served up by Eddy.
+Even better, was when we harnessed just enough energy to lift our head off the sun lounger, we had to walk no more than 10 steps to reach the Kua Kua for an afternoon snack.

 You can choose from the bar Bocas menu or an afternoon lunch menu.
 We pretty much worked our way through the Bocas menu during our stay.
 The menus were very reasonable in terms of cost and perfectly sized portions kept us going until early evening dinner.

 a very enjoyable bottle of Chilean Sauvignon Blanc was $26, and bottle of

 Corona beer was $7.
 Bocas ranged from $11 for fish tempura to $15